tenzir/tenzir/changelog/next/features/4720--load-balance.md

-The new `load_balance` operator can be used to distribute events over a set of subpipelines.
+The new `load_balance` operator distributes events over a set of subpipelines.